Athozs/hass-additional-ca/README.md

 # Additional CA for Home Assistant

-_Additional CA_ integration for Home Assistant loads automatically private Certificate Authority or self-signed certificate into Home Assistant to access 3rd-party service with TLS/SSL, even after Home Assistant Docker container is recreated/upgraded.
+_Additional CA_ integration for Home Assistant loads automatically private Certificate Authority or self-signed certificate into Home Assistant in order to access 3rd-party service with TLS/SSL, even after Home Assistant Docker container is recreated/upgraded.

 ## 📘 What to understand meaning private Certificate Authority (CA) ?